AlShakib/sirius/root/usr/share/gnome-shell/extensions/arcmenu@arcmenu.com/README.md

 ArcMenu is available under the terms of the GPL-2.0 license See [`COPYING`](https://gitlab.com/arcmenu/ArcMenu/blob/master/COPYING) for details.

-ArcMenu is Free Software: You can use, study share and improve it at your will.
+ArcMenu is Free Software: You can use, study, share, and improve it at your will.
 Specifically you can redistribute and/or modify it under the terms of the [GNU General Public License](https://www.gnu.org/licenses/gpl.html) as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.

 All ArcMenu's Image assets including wiki images, icons and application image assets are created by [LinxGem33](https://gitlab.com/LinxGem33) and licensed under; [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)